gwierzchowski/datconv/docs/source/tutorial.rst

     {"Hello": "World"}
     ]

-If you don't want this ``Data`` object to be in output file, additional parameter must be added to writer arguments in configuration file:
+If you don't want ``Data`` object to be in output file, additional parameter must be added to writer's arguments in configuration file:

 .. code-block:: yaml
     :emphasize-lines: 3-4